Many trucking companies allow their drivers to get cash advances against their paychecks.

 For example, if you took $100 against your upcoming weekly paycheck in order to cover certain meals during the week -- let's say 8 meals for no more than $12.50 each (meal, tax and tip) -- but you spend $20 each on 5 meals, you'll be 3 meals short!

 Splurging can be fun but it can bring negative consequences, too.
-We've put it in image form at right: Need this much (large column), Have this much (small column), OUCH!
+We've put it in image form here: Need this much (large column), Have this much (small column), OUCH!

 Learn to distinguish and separate business and personal expenses.
 Set up a truck fund to pay for business expenses and an emergency fund to pay for your own emergencies.